 ...in fact only a handful of people have ever done so but that doesn’t mean this seemingly inhospitable archipelago is devoid of life, far from it, thousands and thousands of birds master the air in what is undoubtedly the ultimate Antarctic seabird colony.
 Antarctic Fulmars numbering several tens of thousands of pairs whirl and glide on ridged wings and the glaciers are festooned with white dots – Snow Petrels, hundreds of them!
 And these aren’t just your ‘standard’ Snow Petrel.
 The colony here consists solely of Greater Snow Petrel, a larger and more robust species than Lesser Snow Petrel.

 The Balleny Islands are the only place on the planet where you can reliably find them.
-They take advantage of nooks and crevices in the few exposed bits of cliff to breed, dodging the frequent avalanches and foraging out over the brash ice-filled ocean which at the height of ‘summer’ is a mecca for Humpback and Fin Whales and even the occasional Blue Whale.
+They take advantage of nooks and crevices in the few exposed bits of cliff to breed, dodging the frequent avalanches and foraging out of the brash ice-filled ocean which at the height of ‘summer’ is a mecca for Humpback and Fin Whales and even the occasional Blue Whale.
 Blizzards of these pure white Procellariiformes can fill the air in spiraling flocks.

-For such a desolate place it’s a hub of life, all of which has evolved to be able to thrive in what to us is a hostile environment.
+For such a desolate place it’s a hub of life, all of which has evolved to be able to adapt and thrive in what to us is a hostile environment.
 To actually see such a range-restricted species like Greater Snow Petrel here is a true privilege.

 Dan Brown is a professional ecologist and passionate naturalist who started exploring wildlife at an early age.
 He grew up in North Wales and first visited Antarctica when he was 18 as a member of the first youth expedition.
 Together with his wife Rachael he runs Wild Discovery.
 They organize fully inclusive wildlife expeditions and short tours, all supporting conservation programs and sustainable initiatives and promoting green livelihoods.
 Dan writes for popular birdwatching magazines and has authored two books on British birds.